-In addition to his work in family based immigration, Gaston is also the lead legal advocate for the department’s Know Your Rights program and he assists with the screening for wrongful detention of immigrants at the Strafford County facility.
+In addition to his work in family based immigration, Gaston is also the lead legal advocate for the department’s Know Your Rights program.
 Gaston works out of the Administrative Office in Manchester.

 Basra Mohamed has been an immigration attorney at CCNH since 2016.
 Basra is bilingual with fluency in Somali.

 Basra graduated from University of New Hampshire School of Law in 2015.
 She graduated from Middle Tennessee State University in 2011 with a B.S. in Political Science and Philosophy.